ConnectedLib/connectedlib10/modules/mentoring/section-4-1.md

 > “The goal of something that you're building or making or trying to finish is a great way to spur on interaction with teens who are often not interested in talking to other people...
 There's a space where you can hang out, you don't get kicked off the computer after a certain amount of time”<br/><br/>— Adult Librarian at an urban western library

-Wheen teens are encouraged to participate in group tasks and teams, they are more likely to engage in peer mentoring.
+When teens are encouraged to participate in group tasks and teams, they are more likely to engage in peer mentoring.

 ## College student mentorship programs